 Town Manager's Statement - This article would provide funding for a replacement piece of equipment that is used for fertilizing the greens and fairways.
+This article is a simple majority vote.

-ARTICLE 24: 300th Anniversary Committee Fireworks (300th Anniversary Committee)
+ARTICLE 26: 300th Anniversary Committee Fireworks (300th Anniversary Committee)